What are the parts of speech in Spanish?

 What is the definition of a noun in Spanish?

-Un sustantivo es una persona, un lugar, una cosa o un idea.
+In Spanish a noun is el sustantivo es una persona, un lugar, una cosa o una idea.

 Examples: